Small, Healthy Changes Can Make a Big Difference

 You can't expect to change your whole way of thinking overnight, but you can start changing small things about the way you think and approach better health.

-For example, instead of telling yourself you have to get through a grueling half hour workout today, simply tell yourself you only need to do five minutes, and then go do it.
+For example, instead of telling yourself you have to get through a gruelling half hour workout today, simply tell yourself you only need to do five minutes, and then go do it.

 Chances are, at the end of that five minutes endorphins will start to kick in and you'll want to keep going.
 If not, then at least you've done five minutes and that's better than not doing any.